 The key is to know what activities your child prefers, and make certain that those activities are included in your vacation.

 Since Ilene’s son loves to stay physically active, her family selected Costa Rica for a vacation destination.
 Costa Rica is a top attraction for adventure seekers, so it was the perfect choice for her son.
 He was able to go zip-lining and be active throughout the whole trip, which was great for him, and allowed for a fun-filled trip that each member of the family could participate in and enjoy.

-9. Stick to your routine
+9. Stick to your at-home routine when possible

 Repetition is always good for children with autism, and sticking to their normal, everyday routine is important when they are in a different environment.
 If your child likes to do certain activities in the morning, and then have quiet time in the afternoon, you should follow that routine, and try not to deviate too much from their normal routine.

 While your child’s needs are very important, a vacation means relaxation and enjoyment for all.
 If you need to split your group up so that everyone can take advantage of what they are interested in, then so be it.
 Maybe you want to shop, while your travel partners want to visit museums or take in a local sporting event.
 If so, then incorporating these activities into the trip and making time for everyone’s interests is necessary.